- About the Office of Career Services

 The grading system at Rutgers School of Law–Newark is as follows:

-At graduation, the student with the highest GPA is awarded highest honors and students in the top 10 percent of the class are awarded honors.
-At the discretion of the Scholastic Standing Committee, some students with very high GPAs may be awarded high honors (there is no fixed percentage) and all students in the top 10 percent become members of the Order of the Coif.
+At graduation, the student or, on occasion, students with the highest GPA are awarded highest honors (summa cum laude) and students in the top 10 percent of the class are typically awarded high honors (magna cum laude) and are nominated to the Order of the Coif.
+Students in the top 20 percent are typically awarded honors (cum laude).

 Required first year courses are graded on a 3.0 curve.